dealev/four_amgios/README.md

 2. **Coding the Wheel to Land on an Animal**

-   - Description: Responsible for coding the wheel to spin from the [ressue sensor.
+   - Description: Responsible for coding the wheel to spin from the pressue sensor.
 The amount of pressure applied to the wheel will create the rate at which it spins.
-When the wheel has landed on a specific zodiac sign inside the wheel, an output device will trigger that makes a sound to confirm you landing on one.
+Dueing the spin, there will be a blue and white light flashing to add to the game.
+When the wheel has landed on a specific zodiac sign inside the wheel, there will be a section that pops up with information and a quiz later on.
 I will also be responsible for the end result with the two input buttons that determine if you want to retake the quiz or start a new spin.
    - Responsible: {Evan Deal}

 3. **Coding the Pop-Up Information when a person lands on an Animal**